 Is addiction a disease?
 It’s a question that people have asked for ages.
 While most people recognize addiction as a disease, it hasn’t always been that way.
 Going back 40 years or more, society believed that people who suffered from addiction were second-class citizens that lacked self-control or morals.
+However, today, most experts recognize it as a severe mental health condition.

 Is Addiction a Disease?

 Times have changed, and people are finally learning the truth behind addiction.
 Studies show that people who suffer from addiction don’t have bad self-discipline or low morals.
 Addiction is a disease that robs them of choice.
 Rather than choosing to have an addiction, the addiction consumes them.
+A range of substances can become addictive, including:

 Experts define addiction as a chronic brain disease.
 That definition applies to more than just drug or alcohol addiction.
 They classify the disease as a compulsive desire to seek out an activity or substance.
 People seek out their addiction regardless of self-harm or societal views.